vleong2332/instagram-search/README.md

 # Instagram Search

-AngularJS web practice to search pictures from instagram.
+AngularJS web practice to search pictures from instagram using its REST API.